Arcandrus/mtg-forum/README.md

 | Microsoft Edge | None | Good |

 ## User Story Testing
+Below follows a breakdown of each of the user stories and the results of the implementation and testing of each.

 | User Story | Acceptance criteria | Criteria Met? | Tested | Notes |
 | ---------- | ---------- | ---------- | ---------- | ---------- |